Referee Guide

 When used: Awarded when the ball is not thrown straight down the middle of the lineout tunnel.

-When used: Awarded when a lineout player moves before the ball is thrown.
+When used: Awarded when a lineout player closes the space between themselves and an adjacent player before the ball is thrown in.

 Tackles, Rucks & Mauls